benjaminweymouth/WealthSimpleCaseStudy/README.md

 I recommend that WealthSimple develop a new cryptocurrency, and I propose that it be called "WealthCoin."
 In the age of cryptocurrency, currency is distributed, autonomous and can transcend political or geographical representations.
 Whether it is traditional currency or not, the main idea of currency is a placeholder for value to facilitate some exchange between two parties.
 WealthSimple could capitalize on the popularity of cryptocurrency and offer a digital currency specifically for it's Canadian customers.

 The idea of a new cryptocurrency may not seem novel, but other avenues of product diversity may be even more risky.
 For example, a foray into hardware during an age of semiconductor scarcity is ill-advised.
 While cryptocurrencies are abundant, WealthSimple has an exiting customer base that they could market this new "WealthCoin" to.

-More patents, more innovation.
-Maybe use open source projects, hire new talent.

-MORE collaboration with other companies, projects like the work they are doing with Twitter to integrate their WealthSimple Payment app into the Twitter system archetectrue. (reference WealthSimple Cash Twitter BNN Bloomberg news article here)
+If they develop "WealthCoin", they could file for new patents, and create new innovation in the Canadian FinTech industry.
+They could engage in more collaborations with other companies, projects like the work they are doing with Twitter to integrate their WealthSimple Payment app into the Twitter system architecture. <sup>[10](#myendnote1)</sup>(reference WealthSimple Cash Twitter BNN Bloomberg news article here)

 WealthSimple Cash becomes first Canadian service integrated into Twitter’s Tip Jar